1. Digitalization Becomes an Unavoidable Standard

 - Reduced travel: route optimization to limit kilometers traveled.

-- Optimized planning: AI and advanced algorithms to assign the right tasks to the right technicians.
+- Optimized scheduling: AI and advanced algorithms to assign the right jobs to the right technicians.

-- Satisfaction for technicians and customers: streamlining the work of field teams and improving the customer experience.
+- Technician and customer satisfaction: streamlining the work of field teams and improving the customer experience.

 The trends in field service management in 2025 show a major transformation of the sector.
 Digitalization, AI, and connected devices are redefining standards of efficiency and customer satisfaction.
-While some barriers remain, companies that adopt these innovations gain an undeniable competitive advantage.
+While some barriers remain, companies that embrace these innovations gain an undeniable competitive edge.

 With solutions like Cadulis, it is now possible to meet these challenges and turn field service management into a lever for performance and profitability.